edgedb/edgedb/docs/stdlib/bytes.rst

 .. eql:operator:: bytesplus: bytes ++ bytes -> bytes

-    Concatenates given bytesets of :eql:type:`bytes` into a conjoined and representable byteset:
+    Concatenates given sets of :eql:type:`bytes` into one.

+    This results in a reference of both bytesets conjoined together:

     .. code-block:: edgeql-repl